KoganeShiro/ft_transcendence/README.md

 ##### Play page
 ![choose-game-page](./readme/choose-game.png)
 ##### Pong modes page
-*You can either play against an AI (solo), play against someone randomly, play against someone that is beside you, play against a friend in a private room remotely or in a local tournament of four people*
+*You can either play against an AI (solo), play against someone that is beside you, play against a friend in a private room remotely or in a local tournament of four people*
 ![pong-mode-page](./readme/pong-mode.png)
 ##### Play with friend
 ![play-withfriend-page](./readme/play-withfriend.png)